 #4 Add Hot Water (Pulse or Continuous Pour)

-Zero out the scale prior to adding water.
+Zero out the scale before adding water.

 Whichever method you use, do not stir the coffee.